 Search her name in Google Images and she also dominates…

 Use Your Name In The Homepage Snippet – each page on your website has a snippet that appears in search results (see below).
 This consists of your SEO title (the link) and your meta description (the longer summary).
-Instead of using the default snippet given to you by WordPress, or whatever website builder you’re using, you should write these yourself.
+Instead of using the default snippet generated by WordPress (or whatever website builder you’re using) you should write these yourself.

 Here’s what the snippet looks like…

-To edit these in WordPress, make sure you have the Yoast SEO Plugin installed (Plugins → Add New → Yoast).
-Then in your WordPress dashboard (below), go to SEO → Titles & Metas.
+To edit these in WordPress, make sure you have the Yoast Plugin installed (Plugins → Add New → Yoast).
+Then in your WordPress dashboard, go to SEO → Search Appearance → General.

-Now go to the “homepage” tab.
-You will see fields where you can edit these…
+Now go to the “General” tab and you will see fields where you can edit these…

 If you go to René’s Google Images you can see she dominates the results (a project I did for her).
 But it’s actually very easy since the majority of images only come from a few sources.